AdobeDocs/marketo-measure.en/help/marketo-measure-tracking/setting-up-tracking/excluding-marketo-measure-from-specific-forms.md

 ## How to Add [!DNL Marketo] Measure-exclude Code:  {#how-to-add-marketo-measure-exclude-code}

-To prevent [!DNL Marketo Measure] from tracking specific forms, simply add "Bizible-Exclude" as a 'class' on your form.
+To prevent [!DNL Marketo Measure] from tracking specific forms, simply add "[!DNL Bizible-Exclude]" as a 'class' on your form.
 The code is as follows:

 `<form id="myForm" action="/Home/TestPage" method="POST" class="Bizible-Exclude">`